Related Subjects:

 Innervation

-- The abdominal organs receive innervation from the autonomic nervous system:
+- The abdominal organs receive innervation from the autonomic nervous system, which regulates involuntary functions:

-- Sympathetic Fibers: Arise from the thoracic and lumbar spinal cord segments; inhibit gastrointestinal motility and secretion.
+- Sympathetic Fibers: Arise from thoracic (T5-T12) and lumbar (L1-L2) spinal cord segments via splanchnic nerves; inhibit gastrointestinal motility and secretion, vasoconstrict blood vessels, and promote sphincter contraction during "fight or flight."

-- Parasympathetic Fibers: Provided by the vagus nerve (cranial nerve X) and pelvic splanchnic nerves; stimulate gastrointestinal motility and secretion.
+- Parasympathetic Fibers: Provided by the vagus nerve (cranial nerve X) for foregut and midgut, and pelvic splanchnic nerves (S2-S4) for hindgut; stimulate gastrointestinal motility, secretion, and relaxation of sphincters during "rest and digest."

-- The celiac plexus supplies sympathetic innervation to the foregut, while the superior and inferior mesenteric plexuses supply the midgut and hindgut, respectively.
+- The celiac plexus (solar plexus) supplies sympathetic innervation to the foregut, while the superior mesenteric plexus supplies the midgut, and inferior mesenteric plexus the hindgut.
+Enteric nervous system (Meissner's and Auerbach's plexuses) provides local control.

 Omentum

-- Definition: The omentum is a fold of peritoneum extending from the stomach to adjacent organs in the abdominal cavity.
+- Definition: The omentum is a double-layered fold of peritoneum extending from the stomach to adjacent organs in the abdominal cavity, rich in fat and immune cells.

 - Types: